ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 * Copy (`ADD`) our requirements file and install all libraries (only Flask but there could be more!).
 * Copy all our code into the image.
 * Specify a default command to run when launching a container: here we launch our flask application.

+See how we copy the code into the image.
+One implication of this is that when deploying, we will not need to `git clone` our entire repository.
+It is sufficient to run `docker-compose pull` to get the relevant images (that contain our code!) from whatever docker registry where we stored them.
 {% endcapture %}
 {{ text | markdownify }}
 </div>